MaximeCaute/NumberToLineSoftware/README.md

   - `src/gui/`.
 Contains all the elements displayed on screen during the task.
 The "line" is displayed by the ill-named `renderer.js` file.
 Also, `tick.js` is just a data structure whose presence here is debattable
   - `src/math/`.
 Contains all the math related logic: definition of rational numbers, of error types with rationals, and of what a number line is (mathematically).

+## Starting an experiment

+If you are planning to test the script directly on your machine, please note that you will first have to setup a local server (one possible way: open a terminal in the project folder and enter `python -m http.server`).
+This is due to browsers preventing access to other files when executing a file that is saved locally and requiring a sandbox instead.

+To launch the experiment, access the file `index.html`, which should be at the root of the project.
+If you opened the server locally with python, you should simply have to type in `localhost:8000` (or equivalently `localhost:8000/index.html`) in your browser's URL bar.

+Note that there may be other `XXX_index.html` files lying in the project, which were created to have alternate experimental configurations.
+We are currently working in merging these configurations as configuration files.

 ## Creating a new experiment.

 Index should pass an ID, file without extension (fetched in `config/number-to-line-task/`, can include a subpath) & session parameter & save parameter (todo, format into proper boolean)